sereyes8/sereyes8/README.md

 - ⚡ Recent Project - Responsive Supermarket Website -> [Visit Here][project]!
 - 🌱 I’m currently learning React + GraphQL
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Be part of an internship programm.
 - ⛅ Fun fact: Sometimes I code in my dreams.